Kevinovitz/cyber-security-megathread/tools_and_resources.md

 **Active Directory Methodology** | All things AD.
 From a basic overview to complex command. | https://book.hacktricks.xyz/windows-hardening/active-directory-methodology
 **DCSync** | DCSync is an attack that allows an adversary to simulate the behavior of a domain controller (DC) and retrieve password data via domain replication. | https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/dcsync
 **DCSync Detection** | Blog post about ways to detect DCSync attacks. | https://www.netero1010-securitylab.com/detection/dcsync-detection
+**SharpHound CE Flags, Explained** | SharpHound has several optional flags that let you control scan scope, performance, output, and other behaviors. | https://support.bloodhoundenterprise.io/hc/en-us/articles/17481375424795-All-SharpHound-Community-Edition-Flags-Explained
+**SharpHound Flags, Explained (Legacy)** | SharpHound Community Edition has several optional flags that let you control scan scope, performance, output, and other behaviors. | https://bloodhound.readthedocs.io/en/latest/data-collection/sharphound-all-flags.html
 **** |  |

 ### Related tools

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
+**BloodHound** | BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment.
+Attackers can use BloodHound to quickly identify highly complex attack paths that would otherwise be impossible to find. | https://github.com/SpecterOps/BloodHound
+**SharpHound** | C# Data Collector for BloodHound | https://github.com/SpecterOps/SharpHound
 **** |  |

 <br>